davidkellis/able/README.md

 Partial application is documented in the section [Partial application](#partial-application), and placeholder lambda expressions are covered in the section [Implicit Lambda Expressions via Placeholder Expression Syntax (a.k.a.
 Placeholder Lambdas)](#implicit-lambda-expressions-via-placeholder-expression-syntax-aka-placeholder-lambdas).

-The following examples give a feel for what point-free style looks like:
+For example:
 ```
-# puts is an alias for the printLn function
+# puts is an alias for the println function
-fn puts = printLn
+fn puts = println

 # given:
 fn add(a: i32, b: i32) -> i32 => a + b